 13) GET STUCK INTO SOME MARKETING

 Business might be quiet now, but some well-chosen marketing activities will ensure that things pick up again as soon as possible.
-I’ve got lots of free resources on marketing – a blog post on Fear Of Marketing: Self-limiting Beliefs and How To Overcome Them, as well as a free pdf 20 Marketing Ideas for Photographers.
-If you want step-by-step guidance on creating your own personalised marketing strategy and implementing some crucial marketing systems, I’ve developed the Marketing Toolkit to lead you through the whole process.
+I’ve got lots of useful articles to help you with marketing as well as free pdf guides on Growing Your Audience and Getting More Enquiries and Bookings.
+If you want step-by-step guidance on creating your own personalised marketing strategy and implementing some crucial marketing systems, The Shutterhood has heaps of resources to help you do this.

 14) HONE YOUR EDITING SKILLS

 Messing around with presets is a well-known ‘black hole’ for the procrastinating photographer!
 We’ve all done it – thinking, “I’ll just have a little tweak and play around in Lightroom/Photoshop” and then 3 days later we’ve done zero productive work and still don’t know which preset to use.
 Don’t do it if you have a full workload!
 If you have a quiet time in your business this is the ideal time to experiment with editing.
 I have a free video in my Facebook group full of advice about editing if you want to check it out.
 Try to stick with ONE preset for black and white, and ONE preset for colour.
 Don’t be too heavy-handed.
 Start with thinking about your brand and choose editing that fits in with this too.
 Here are some popular Lightroom presets curated by Flothemes you might want to check out.
 Personally I love the Alien Skin Exposure and VSCO ones.
 Try not to get caught up in what others are using and sampling every single supplier out there – there are so many you’ll go round in circles.
 Start with thinking about the look you’re trying to achieve and then find something simple that will help you to achieve that.
-Eddie Judd also has a lot of fantastic editing-related resources.
+Eddie Judd also has a lot of fantastic editing-related resources, and she’s also done a couple of fantastic training videos within The Shutterhood.

 15) DEVELOP A NEW PRODUCT OR SERVICE

 You might have been considering adding a new product or service to your business.
 They might be additional things relating to your existing type of photography (e.g. albums, wall art, mini-shoots, engagement shoots, film photography).
 If so, you can research possible suppliers, and start to consider how you might price and package your new offering(s).
 You might want to start offering a completely new type of photography too – for example family photography, personal branding photography or commercial photography.
 A quiet spell is the perfect time to start mapping out how you might build a new arm to your business, and multiple income streams are always useful as a safety net financially so you’re not always relying just on the one type of photography income.
 Try to consider how you can leverage your existing client pool and let them know about new products/services you’ve got planned.
-I’ve got a free video in my Facebook group for photographers containing advice about managing multiple photography streams, and there’s also my family photography course The Roost – how to build a profitable family photography business with soul if family photography is something you’re keen to get into.
+I’ve got a free video in my Facebook group for photographers containing advice about managing multiple photography streams, and there’s a training on Mini Shoots in The Shutterhood.

 So there you have it!
 Photography business quiet spells can be unnerving for all of us, but hopefully there’s lots here for you to get your teeth stuck into to maximise your time during these ‘dips’, so that your business can thrive all the more in the future!